S317989/thesis-management-team17/README.md

 #### Docker Pull and Run commands

+**Method 1**

+To download the images and successfully run the project, please follow these steps:

+- docker run -p 5173:5173 -d s317989/thesis-management-team17:client-tag
+- docker run -p 3000:3000 -d s317989/thesis-management-team17:server-tag

+After completing the above steps, docker will pull automatically the images and will create a single container with the two images running, so it allows you to open the client via localhost:5173.

+**Method 2**

 To download the images and successfully run the project, please follow these steps:

 - Create a directory and name it as desired --> ThesisManagementTeam17